Zidmann/QlikLib/README.md

 | date_yearmonthday |  |

+### string.qvs : Module containing all the string useful functions
 | Name | Description |
 | ---- | ---- |
 | string_main | Extract the main content of a string |